aliyun/terraform-provider-alicloud/website/docs/index.html.markdown

 ### `assume_role` Configuration Block

 * `role_arn` - (Required) The ARN of the role to assume.
 If ARN is set to an empty string, it does not perform role switching.
-It supports environment variable `ALICLOUD_ASSUME_ROLE_ARN`.
+  Can also be set with the `ALIBABA_CLOUD_ROLE_ARN` environment variable since v1.228.0.
+  Environment variable `ALICLOUD_ASSUME_ROLE_ARN` has been deprecated since v1.228.0.
   Terraform executes configuration on account with provided credentials.

 * `policy` - (Optional) A more restrictive policy to apply to the temporary credentials.
 This gives you a way to further restrict the permissions for the resulting temporary security credentials.
 You cannot use the passed policy to grant permissions that are in excess of those allowed by the access policy of the role that is being assumed.

 * `session_name` - (Optional) The session name to use when assuming the role.
 If omitted, 'terraform' is passed to the AssumeRole call as session name.
-It supports environment variable `ALICLOUD_ASSUME_ROLE_SESSION_NAME`.
+  Can also be set with the `ALIBABA_CLOUD_ROLE_SESSION_NAME` environment variable since v1.228.0.
+  Environment variable `ALICLOUD_ASSUME_ROLE_SESSION_NAME` has been deprecated since v1.228.0.

 * `session_expiration` - (Optional) The time after which the established session for assuming role expires.
 Valid value range: [900-43200] seconds.
 Default to 3600 (in this case Alicloud use own default value).
 It supports environment variable `ALICLOUD_ASSUME_ROLE_SESSION_EXPIRATION`.

-* `credentials_uri` - (Optional, Available since 1.141.0) The URI of sidecar credentials service.
-It can also be sourced from the `ALICLOUD_CREDENTIALS_URI` environment variable.

 * `external_id` - (Optional, Available since 1.207.1) The external ID of the RAM role.
   This parameter is provided by an external party and is used to prevent the confused deputy problem.